 Brooklyn, NY 11201

-Retrieve Free Arrest Records Through the New York Police Department
+Retrieve Free Arrest Records From the New York Police Department

 In these cases, the NYPD will inform the requester ONLY whether the individual is in custody and the location where they will be arraigned.